HaoZhang-THU/HaoZhang-THU.github.io/_pages/about.md

 I was the recipient of the Outstanding Ph.D.
 Graduate, the Outstanding Doctoral Dissertation Award, and the “Shuimu Scholar” talent program at [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2024.
 My doctoral research directly contributed to the successful industry deployment of reinforcement learning methods in developing advanced driver-assistance systems and energy management systems, significantly enhancing the safety and efficiency of connected and automated vehicles.
 Notably, the control systems I developed have been implemented in leading automotive companies such as [BYD Auto](https://www.byd.com/us), [Dongfeng Motor](https://www.dongfeng-global.com/), [SAIC Motor](https://www.saicmotor.com/english/index.shtml), and start-up automotive companies such as [Hybot](http://www.hybot.com.cn/).

 I have authored over 40 peer-reviewed SCI journal and conference papers and am a co-inventor on more than 20 patents.
-I serve as Guest Editor for several journals and as Associate Editor on the International Program Committee of several conferences such as the IEEE Intelligent Vehicles Symposium (IEEE IV).
-My current research focuses on multi-agent reinforcement learning theory, the integration of large language models with closed-loop control, and human–robot collaboration using game theory.
+I serve as Guest Editor for several journals and as Associate Editor on the International Program Committee of several conferences including IEEE ITSC, IEEE IV, etc. My current research focuses on multi-agent reinforcement learning theory, the integration of large language models with closed-loop control, and human–robot collaboration using game theory.
 I aim to advance AI agents for real-world deployment in autonomous systems (including robotics and vehicles) and distributed energy systems.

 # 💻 Research Interests